SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ActionsofNodes/NodeFromPalette/README.md

 #NodeFromPalette  Sample

-This sample demonstrate how to add a node to the symbol palette.
+This sample demonstrates how to add a node to the symbol palette.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent